Kahvi-0/Writeups/OWASP Juice Shop.md

 **Missing Encoding**

+Inspecting the element of photo wall page shows that the names of the uploaded photos were not encoded, which is the cause of the missing photo. the # caused the rest of the image name to not be read as they are HTML anchors. manually encoding the # as %23 fixes this issue.

 **Outdated Whitelist**

 Combing through the extracted script files for the site revealed a Dash coin wallet redirect "url:/redirect?to=https://explorer.dash.org/address/<address>".
 Using this redirect with Juice Shope shows that the website still accepts a redirect to a site after the usage of Dash coin has stopped.
 The developers also failed to remove all traces of refernces from their site of the previous functions.